RealTimeLogic/LSP-Examples/Sparkplug/README.md

 mako -l::EoN
 ```

+For detailed instructions on starting the Mako Server, check out our [command line video tutorial](https://youtu.be/vwQ52ZC5RRg) and review the server's [command line options](https://realtimelogic.com/ba/doc/?url=Mako.html#loadapp) in our documentation.

-See the [Mako Server command line video tutorial](https://youtu.be/vwQ52ZC5RRg) for more information on how to start the Mako Server.
+See the [Mako Server command line video tutorial](https://youtu.be/vwQ52ZC5RRg) and the server's command line options documentation for more information on how to start the Mako Server.

 The example will attempt to connect to an MQTT broker at `localhost`.
 You can edit the example file EoN/.preload and change the URL to a public test broker, but we recommend that you use a local broker such as [Mosquitto](http://www.steves-internet-guide.com/install-mosquitto-linux/) or sign up for a free trial broker such as [HiveMQ Cloud](https://www.hivemq.com/mqtt-cloud-broker/).
 You also need a Sparkplug Primary Application; however, explaining this is beyond the scope of this tutorial.
 As a first step, connect the [MQTT Sparkplug sniffer](#the-sparkplug-sniffer) to the same broker.